La Reforma: War of Reform

-The subsequent civil war would rage until December, 1860.
-Throughout the conflict there would be more measures from the liberal authorities aimed at the church, against opponents of the constitution, and attempts to build upon the reforms that had been attempted throughout the Constitution of 1857.
+The subsequent civil war would rage until December 1860.
+Throughout the conflict, there would be more measures from the liberal authorities aimed at the church against opponents of the constitution and attempts to build upon the reforms that had been attempted throughout the Constitution of 1857.

-On 16 June 1859, governor of Zacatecas, Jesús González Ortega passed severe decrees aimed at any priest agitating against the Constitution of 1857, prescribing the death penalty for acts including denying the sacraments to those Catholics that had taken the oath of fealty to the constitution.
-The death penalty was even applied to laymen who agreed to serve as witnesses for those who wished to prove that they had retracted their oaths to the constitution.
+On 16 June 1859, Zacatecas Goveronr Jesús González Ortega passed severe decrees aimed at any priest agitating against the Constitution of 1857 by prescribing the death penalty for acts including denying the sacraments to Catholics who had taken the oath of loyalty to the constitution.
+The death penalty was applied even to laymen who agreed to serve as witnesses for those wishing to prove that they had retracted their oaths to the constitution.

-In July 1859, at the urging of, Minister Miguel Lerdo de Tejada, President Juarez decreed outright nationalization of all church property, including land, church buildings, and even the interior furnishings.
-Legal pretexts were sought in the old Spanish system of law by which church property had been held in trust for the crown, whose authority over such church wealth the government argued, had now passed down to the Mexican Republic.
-Cemeteries were nationalized and civil marriage was instituted.
+In July 1859, at the urging of Minister Miguel Lerdo de Tejada, President Juarez decreed the outright nationalization of all church property, including land, church buildings, and even the interior furnishings.
+Legal pretexts were sought in the old Spanish system of law by which church property had been held in trust for the crown, whose authority over such church wealth, the government argued, had now passed down to the Mexican Republic.
+Cemeteries were nationalized, and civil marriage was instituted.
 Liberal generals now stripped churches of all valuables such as precious metals and gems to sell for the war effort.
 Sacred icons and relics were tossed into bonfires as demonstrations against superstition.
-The war would end in December 1860, with the liberals triumphant.
+The war would end in December 1860, with the liberals triumphing.

 French intervention and the Second Mexican Empire, 1862-1867

-At the instigation of Mexican monarchist exiles, using Juarez' 1861 suspension of foreign debts as a pretext, and with the American Civil War preventing the enforcement of the Monroe Doctrine, Napoleon III invaded Mexico in 1862, and sought local help in setting up a client state.
+At the instigation of Mexican monarchist exiles, using Juárez' 1861 suspension of foreign debts as a pretext, and with the American Civil War preventing the enforcement of the Monroe Doctrine, Napoleon III invaded Mexico in 1862, and sought local help in setting up a client state.

 Seeing this as an opportunity to undo the Reform, conservative generals and statesmen joined the French and invited Habsburg archduke Maximilian to become Emperor of Mexico.
-Emperor Maximilian however proved to be of liberal inclination, he ratified the Reform Laws with religious freedom being maintained and sales of church property continuing.
-Nonetheless, he still was willing to declare Catholicism the state religion with clergy being paid by the state after the custom of European Catholic monarchies.
-Negotiations with the Papal Nuncio stalled and the matter was referred back to the Vatican.
+Emperor Maximilian, however, proved to be of liberal inclinations by ratlfying the Reform Laws, with religious freedom being maintained and sales of church property continuing.
+Nonetheless, he still was willing to declare Catholicism the state religion, with the clergy being paid by the state after the custom of European Catholic monarchies.
+Negotiations with the Papal Nuncio stalled, and the matter was referred to the Vatican.

-Regardless of the Emperor's liberal intentions, the government of Benito Juárez, still resisted and fought the French and Mexican Imperial forces with the backing of the United States, whom after the end of the Civil War could now once again enforce the Monroe Doctrine.
+Regardless of the Emperor's liberal intentions, the government of Benito Juárez still resisted and fought the French and Mexican Imperial forces with the backing of the United States, which, after the end of the Civil War, could once again enforce the Monroe Doctrine.
 The French eventually withdrew, leading the monarchy to collapse in 1867.
-The liberals returned to power, in a period known as the Restored Republic (1867-1876), often considered the end date of the Reform Era.
+The liberals returned to power in a period known as the Restored Republic (1867-1876), which is often considered the end date of the Reform Era.